Assess servers by using imported data

 Review cost details

 This view shows the estimated compute and storage cost of running VMs in Azure.
+You can:

 Review the monthly compute and storage costs.
 Costs are aggregated for all servers in the assessed group.

 - Cost estimates are based on the size recommendations for a machine, and its disks and properties.

 - Estimated monthly costs for compute and storage are shown.